Syncfusion AI Assistant

 @addTagHelper *, Syncfusion.EJ2

-Reference the Syncfusion theme using the CDN inside the <head> of ~/Pages/Shared/_Layout.cshtml.
-This stylesheet provides styling for all Syncfusion components including the PDF Viewer.
+Reference the Syncfusion theme and JavaScript library using the CDN inside the <head> of ~/Pages/Shared/_Layout.cshtml.
+The stylesheet provides styling for all Syncfusion components including the PDF Viewer, and the script provides the core functionality for all Syncfusion components.

 <head>